antoninhrlt/sherlock/README.md

   final c = completion.input(input: 'fr', minResults: 3);
   print(c);

-  // Try to find at least 3 names matching with 'Fr', and the case matters only for the searches that might be performed if there is less than 3 results. final d = completion.input(input: 'Fr', minResults: 3, caseSensitiveFurtherSearches: true);
+  // Try to find at least 3 names matching with 'Fr', and the case matters only
+  // for the searches that might be performed if there is less than 3 results. final d = completion.input(
+    input: 'Fr',
+    minResults: 3,
+    caseSensitiveFurtherSearches: true,
+  );
   print(d)
   ```
   ```